7 Effective Digital Marketing Channels For Local Businesses (And When To Use Them)

-This may not be the first thing you think when “digital marketing channels” come to mind, but your website should definitely be the first thing you optimize BEFORE you start utilizing any of the other channels below.
+Maybe it’s not the first thing that comes to mind when we think of “digital marketing channels,” but your website should be the first thing you optimize for before using any other channels of digital marketing strategies listed below.

-This is because your website is the hub of your business online and can be an extremely effective lead generation tool used in combination with other digital marketing channels.
-This is why you want to include contact forms, call-to-actions, chat buttons, and anything else that would turn your website visitors into leads for your business.
+Because your website is central to your online presence, it can be a very effective lead-generation tool when combined with other digital marketing channels.
+That’s why you want to include contact forms, calls to action, chat buttons, and anything else that can turn your website visitors into leads for your business.

-Advantages: Can effectively incentivize visitors to become leads for your business with discounts, promotions, etc.
+Pros: Can effectively motivate visitors to become leads for your business through discounts, promotions, and more.

-Disadvantages: You need website visitors.
-This isn’t a way to drive people to your website, but it is a way to CONVERT visitors when they do come.
+Cons: You need website visitors.
+It’s not a way to bring people to your site but a way to convert visitors when they arrive.

-When To Use: Immediately.
-Optimizing your website for visitors should be the first thing you do before you even start driving any traffic to it.
+When to use: Immediately.
+Optimizing your website for your visitors should be the first thing you do before driving traffic through your marketing funnel.

-PPC advertising is a form of marketing where you pay for every single click on your ad.
-This method is popular because it puts you directly in front of your target customers immediately but at a price.
+PPC type of advertising is a type of marketing channels where you pay for each click and view on your ad, this method is popular because it puts you in reach of your target audience, but it comes at a cost.

-Advantages: Ability to start generating leads immediately.
-Can scale effectively if your numbers are profitable.
+Pros: Ability to start generating leads immediately.
+You can scale effectively if your numbers are profitable.

-Disadvantages: Can be expensive.
+Cons: It can be expensive.
 You pay-per-click.
-Regardless of if anyone actually buys or becomes a customer, you’re paying for that person’s click.
-Meaning, you can rack up advertising costs without seeing even a dollar back in return.
+Regardless of if anyone buys or becomes a customer, you’re paying for that person’s click.
+This means you can rack up advertising costs without seeing a dollar back in return.

-When To Use: When you have just brought your business online and are looking for immediate leads.
+When To Use: You’ve just started your business online and are looking for instant leads.

 3) Search Engine Optimization (SEO)

-Advantages: Can be a free lead generation machine that works on autopilot for your business.
+Pros: It can be a free lead generation machine that runs on autopilot for your business.

-Disadvantages: Takes a long time.
-Google is known to take many months to trust your website enough to show it on the first page of search results.
-Unlike PPC, you will not be able to have your website shown in front of interested users immediately.
+Cons: It takes a long time.
+We all know that it takes months for Google to trust your website enough to appear on the first page of search results.
+Also, unlike PPC, you can’t immediately expose your website to interested users.

-When To Use: SEO is a long-term strategy.
-It is best to start optimizing your website for SEO immediately, but not to expect results within the first few months.
+When to use it: SEO is a long-term strategy.
+So it’s best to start optimizing your website for SEO immediately, but don’t expect results within the first few months.

-Over time, however, you will start to notice organic leads coming to your business for free.
-And when the SEO really starts kicking in, this can be an extremely profitable marketing channel for your business.
+However, organic leads will come to your business for free over time.
+So when SEO kicks in, it can be a very lucrative marketing channel for your business.

 4) Google My Business (GMB) Profile

-Your GMB profile is your business profile that shows up in Google Maps when users search a local keyword relevant to your business.
-This differs from organic SEO results because it is the actual Google profile of your business, rather than a website link that brings visitors to your business.
+Your GMB profile appears in Google Maps when users search for a local keyword relevant to your business.
+This differs from organic SEO results because it is the actual Google profile of your business rather than a website link that brings visitors to your business.

 It looks like this:

-Advantages: Free Leads.
-If you optimize your Google My Business profile properly, then every lead that contacts your business is a free lead.
+Pros: Free leads.
+If you can properly optimize your Google My Business profile, every lead with your business will be free.

-Disadvantages: Takes a long time.
-Much like organic SEO, it takes a long time for Google to trust your business enough to put in front of its searchers.
+Cons: It takes a long time.
+Much like organic SEO, it takes a long time for Google to trust your business enough to put it in front of its searchers using marketing channels.

-When To Use: Immediately.
-You want to take advantage of and create your GMB profile immediately to start posting photos and generating reviews as soon as possible.
+When to use: Immediately.
+You want to take advantage and create your GMB profile now.
+Start posting photos and generating comments as soon as possible.

-This way, when Google does show your business’s GMB to its searchers, you will have an account profile that can compete and outperform your competitors.
+When Google displays your company’s GMB to searchers, this gives you an account profile that can compete with and outperform your competitors.

 5) Social Media Marketing (SMM)

-Social media marketing is when you take advantage of and consistently post about your business on popular social media platforms.
+Social media marketing means leveraging your business and posting about it regularly on popular social media platforms.

-Advantages: Takes advantage of the “network effect”.
-If you make a high-engaging post and your followers respond with likes, shares, and comments, then you can effectively reach a large audience for free.
-You will also be seen as an authority in the space, as you are constantly posting and showing your expertise in your niche.
+Pros: Use of “network effects.”
+If you write a really interesting post and your followers respond with likes, shares, and comments, you can reach a large audience effectively and for free.
+You are also seen as an authority in the field because you constantly post and demonstrate your expertise in your niche.

-Disadvantages: Social media is all about consistency.
-If you cannot commit to multiple posts a week, then it will be hard to gain a following and capture an audience
+Cons: Social media is all about consistency.
+You must commit to multiple posts weekly to gain a following and capture an audience.

-When To Use: If you can afford the time, then it is best to start using right away.
-The beauty of social media is that once you make a post – it stays there forever.
-So the sooner you start, the sooner you will start to build an active online portfolio.
+When to use: If you have time, use it now.
+If you have time, use it now.
+The good thing about social media is that once a post is made, it stays there forever.
+So the faster you get started, the sooner you can build an active online portfolio.

-Email marketing is simply the act of regularly emailing your leads with valuable and actionable information on a consistent basis.
+Email marketing is regularly emailing your leads with valuable and actionable information.

-Advantages: Automation.
-You can set up various email campaigns upfront to send to your new contacts.
-This will create an automated follow-up sequence to nurture your new leads on autopilot as they come in.
+Pros: Automation.
+You can set up different email campaigns to send to your new contacts beforehand.
+This creates an automated follow-up sequence to nurture new leads as they come in automatically.

-Disadvantages: You need an email list.
-Email marketing works well if you have a lot of emails, or have a system in place to generate a lot of emails.
+Cons: Cons: For this, you will need an email list.
+Email marketing works well if you have many emails or a system that handles many emails.

-When To Use: Set up a small campaign immediately.
-Even if you don’t have an email list at this point in time, it is a good idea to create a simple onboarding email campaign to nurture your new leads when they do start eventually coming in.
+When to use: Start a small campaign right away.
+Even if you don’t have an email list, creating a simple onboarding email campaign to nurture new leads when they finally come in is a good idea.

 7) Online Retargeting Marketing Channels

-“While the average CTR for ads is 0.07%, the average for retargeting ads is 0.7%”
+“While the average click-through rate for ads is 0.07%, the average click-through rate for retargeting ads is 0.7%.”

-This means that it is an average of 10 times cheaper to retarget a “warm” lead rather than a “cold” lead!
-Therefore, by taking advantage of retargeting, you are will be lowering your advertising costs as you will be marketing to people who have already expressed some sort of interest in what it is that you do.
+Retargeting “hot” leads are 10 times cheaper than “cold” leads!
+Therefore, when you utilize retargeting, you reduce your advertising costs as you target your marketing to people and clients who have already shown interest in what you do.

-Advantages: Can be MUCH cheaper than targeting cold leads.
+Pros: It can be much cheaper than targeting cold leads.